 - Ask clients to journal on insurance issues.
 This can be a very powerful tool in exposing the adverse impact of battling insurance issues while in treatment.

 - Be sure to tie your treatment notes to the American Psychological Association (APA) guidelines.
-Check out the chart on our website for our APA documentation tool, and remember to emphasize the APA criteria that support the level of care you seek!

 The patient, family, and treatment team all play powerful roles in insurance advocacy.
 Work together, use your voice to speak your truth, and ask for what you need!